 Following are rules for qualifying for the Georgia Bass Slam:

-- LENGTH LIMITS: In waters where length limits apply, the fish must be of legal size to be eligible.
+- Length Limits: In waters where length limits apply, the fish must be of legal size to be eligible.
 If there is no minimum length limit, the fish must be at least eight (8) inches long to be recognized for the Slam.
-Length Limit Information Found Here.
+Read more on length limit.

-- TIME FRAME: Fish must be caught within the time frame of a calendar year.
-So, anglers who wish to get recognized for a 2017 Georgia Bass Slam must catch 5 of the 10 eligible black bass species and submit their information by midnight Dec.
-31, 2017.
+- Time Frame: Fish must be caught within the time frame of a calendar year.
+So, anglers who wish to get recognized for a 2017 Georgia Bass Slam must catch 5 of the 10 eligible black bass species and submit their information by midnight December 31, 2017.

 Following are the anglers that have successfully completed a Georgia Bass Slam in 2017:

-- Tyler Lipham (7 species caught): Shoal, Smallmouth, Largemouth, Chattahoochee, Spotted, Bartram’s, Coosa
+- Tyler Lipham (8 species caught): Shoal, Smallmouth, Largemouth, Chattahoochee, Spotted, Bartram's, Coosa, Altamaha

 - Keith Lott (5 species caught): Suwannee, Largemouth, Shoal, Spotted, Chattahoochee